harris-ippp/harris-ippp.github.io/final.md

 ## Baseline

 You are aiming for something like our week 9 example on weather and crime.
-You can see a straightforward writeup of this work, here:
+You can find a straightforward writeup of this work, here:

 https://harris-ippp.github.io/weather